Sales Management as a Source of Competitive Advantage

 © Wilson Learning Worldwide Inc.

-Thus, the sales process, industry and market greatly affect how much impact sales managers' skills have on sales performance.
+Thus, the sales process, industry, and market greatly affect how much impact sales managers' skills have on sales performance.
 The impact can be very great in an industry like the optical devices company, but tends to be more moderate in some of the other industries.
-These results show the importance of analysing the roles and responsibilities of sales managers before providing sales management training.
+These results show the importance of analyzing the roles and responsibilities of sales managers before providing sales management training.

 What is the Cost of Poor Sales Management?